awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-inventory-query.md

 1. Choose the **Detailed View** tab\.
 ![\[Accessing the AWS Systems Manager Inventory Detailed View page\]](http://docs.aws.amazon.com/systems-manager/latest/userguide/images/inventory-detailed-view.png)

-1. Choose the option next to the Resource Data Sync for which you want to query data, and then choose **Display Inventory Data**\.
+1. Choose the Resource Data Sync for which you want to query data\.
 ![\[Displaying Inventory data in the AWS Systems Manager console\]](http://docs.aws.amazon.com/systems-manager/latest/userguide/images/inventory-display-data.png)

 1. In the **Inventory Type** list, choose the type of inventory data that you want to query, and then press Enter\.